Those of us who keep chickens know that not all eggs are created equal.

 Since hens are prey animals they are extremely good at hiding illness, it can be tough to figure out if your hen is sick.

 Knowing your flock and watching for unusual behavior is the key.
 Signs of illness include: lack of appetite, weakness, respiratory distress, lethargy, looking tatty and yellow colored poop.
-The yellow colored poop is highly suspicious of egg yolk peritonitis.
+The yellow colored poop is a highly suspicious sign of egg yolk peritonitis.

 To treat you will need to use antibiotics and possibly a hormone implant.
 However the disease must be picked up early enough for intervention.